Tag Archives: communications

 The German Agency for International Cooperation (GIZ)

-Our Approach: The German Agency for International Cooperation (GIZ) tasked our team to help shape the content of a comprehensive guide for policymakers that they had written in partnership with the Overseas Development Institute.
-The report aimed to capture the policy areas where consensus exists as well as where debates and uncertainties still remain lies in which interventions work.
+The Challenge: The German Agency for International Cooperation (GIZ) works to shape a future worth living around the world.
+They approached Marchmont for support with shaping the content of a comprehensive guide for policymakers that they had written in partnership with the Overseas Development Institute.
+The report aimed to capture the policy areas where consensus exists as well as where debates and uncertainties still remain in which interventions work for agricultural development.